ferrohd/ferrohd/website/content/blog/sans-io-mikrotik-rs.md

 ## two adapters, one protocol

-This is where the sans-io thing pays off.

-**Tokio** spawns a background actor task.
+The Tokio adapter spawns a background actor task.
 The user-facing `MikrotikDevice` is just a `mpsc::Sender` (cheap to clone, `Send + Sync`, share it across tasks, go wild).
 Each `send_command()` creates a dedicated `mpsc::channel` for that command's responses and hands back the receiver.
 The actor demultiplexes incoming events by tag and routes them to the right channel.

 The fun bit: if you drop the receiver (say, you don't care about a long-running `/tool/torch` command anymore), the actor detects the failed `try_send` and automatically sends `/cancel` to the router.
 RAII cancellation.
 [Just drop the thing](https://www.youtube.com/watch?v=tMe_5gVeRno).